MarcoSchapira/Stratify-Legal-Documents/Privacy-Policy.md

 - Name
 - Email Address
 - Password (encrypted via Firebase Authentication)
+- A device notification token if notifications are enabled

 We do **not** collect sensitive financial details such as bank accounts or payment card information.